plone/training/theming/theme-package.rst

 Install a build system for our resources
 +++++++++++++++++++++++++++++++++++++++

 You can use just plain CSS files for your theme, but we highly recommend to use LESS to make your stylesheet more modular and more flexible.
-It also makes it more flexibe to reuse parts of the Plone default theme ``Barceloneta``.
+It also makes it more flexible to reuse parts of the Plone default theme ``Barceloneta``.

-Some IDE's have support for LESS, but we will use a build system here to compile LESS into CSS.
+Some IDEs have support for LESS, but we will use a build system here to compile LESS into CSS.
 This compiles all LESS files into CSS, any time a LESS files has changed.

 We will use Grunt here, because it's also used by the Barceloneta theme, but you can use any other build system like Gulp, Browserify or Webpack.